charles-m-doan/rift-worlds-compendium/meta-technical/Glyphons_and_Onticons.md

 A glyphon cannot encode the full entangled state because the ontic structure is not representational; its informational content *is* the entanglement itself.
 Symbolic capture inevitably collapses or omits the intrinsic linkages that constitute the ontic identity.

 ### Map vs Territory
 Glyphic = a map
-Ontic = the terrain (or at least an active piece of it)
+Ontic = an active piece of the terrain

 ### Resulting implications
 - Onticons contain information that cannot be fully “read out.”